1. Plate tamp new gravel as needed to reduce settling.

 Best practice is to add control joints every 10', so we saw cut control joints 1/4 of the depth of the concrete slab at 10' or less distances.
 They manage stress and maintain structural integrity.

 Btw, “tooled joints” are often used which create an internal “picture frame” look.
 We usually do the “picture frame” edges because it is fairly standard and more attractive than brooming to the edge.
-We do not do “tooled” joints because they are not the 1/4 depth of the slab so are insufficient for crack control.
+We do not do “tooled” joints (except for sidewalks) because they are not the 1/4 depth of the slab so are insufficient for crack control.
 Plus, “tooled” joints create bumps that mess with kids scooters/skates, etc. and more prone to be a tripping hazard.

 3. We use 4000PSI concrete, which has a higher strength factor than many companies use, as well as fiber added to increase strength, and often add a “water reducer” called “mid-range” to decrease how wet the concrete is, thereby reducing the likelihood of shrinkage cracks, flaking and spalling.